AnnMarieW/dash-more-components/README.md

 1. __Clipboard__:  Copies text to the clipboard.

-2. __Timer__:  This component has all of the features of dcc.Interval plus some new properties that add countdown and stopwatch features to enhance UI and app performance.
+2. __Timer__:  This component has all the features of dcc.Interval plus some new properties that add countdown and stopwatch features to enhance UI and app performance.
 This is ideal for triggering a callback after a certain amount of time or at a selected date or time.

-3.  __Geolocation__:  Uses the browsers geolocation to get the current position of the device running a Dash app.
+3.  __Geolocation__:  Uses the browser's geolocation to get the current position of the device running a Dash app.

 4.  __Timepicker__:  Gives the user the ability to select a time with a nice clock display.